makersacademy/takeaway-challenge/README.md

 ## TODO

 * What if someone tries to add a non-dish to an instance of `Menu`?
 How would we TDD this in RSpec given that instance_doubles (a verifying double) of `Dish` does not return true when asking it if it `is_a?
 Dish`
-* Test coverage on TakeAway print_menu class is not 100%, is it necessary to ensure test coverage as the responsibility should depend on Menu class?
+* Test coverage on `TakeAway` `print_menu` method is not 100%, is it necessary to ensure test coverage as the responsibility should depend on `Menu` class?
 Not sure what matchers we can use here.
 * Review RSpec context block naming & structure, improvements to refactor RSpec tests using DRY principle.
-* commit more often and at sensible points
+* Commit more often and at sensible points
-* Check that the tests work in isolation.
+* Update description on files in the repo
+* Update demos for usage in IRB